 How Many Carbs Are in Olive Oil?

-When considering keto dieters need to stay under under 50 grams of carbs, one tablespoon of olive oil has 14 grams of fat and 0 carbs so yes, olive is indeed keto friendly.2
+When considering keto dieters need to stay under under 50 grams of carbs, one tablespoon of olive oil has 14 grams of fat and 0 carbs so yes, olive is indeed keto friendly.3

-So when considering “Is keto oil keto approved?”, it’s a clear yes and there should be zero concern.
+When considering if olive oil is keto-approved, it’s clear that it is, and there should be no concern.

 While any fat fits into a keto diet, monounsaturated fats are the healthiest type and because olive oil is mainly monounsaturated fats not only is it keto-friendly, it also is a heart-healthy fat that has a lot of health benefits.
 Truly, olive oil should be a staple in any keto diet!

-Different Types of Olive Oil and the Best Type to Use on a Keto Diet
+Different Types of Olive Oil & the Best Type to Use on a Keto Diet

 There are five different grades of olive oil so it is important to note the key differences each has and the purpose each should serve.